 - publications and instructional techniques

-The part 2 test takes around 1 hour and consists of the following
+The Part 2 test takes around 1 hour and consists of the following

 You will need to read a number plate from a distance of 26.5 metres for new-style number plate and 27.5 metres for the old-style.
 You must use glasses or contact lenses during the whole test if you need them to read the number plate.

-Vehicle Safety Questions
+Vehicle Safety Questions:

 During this part of your test you will be asked 5 vehicle safety questions.
 This will consist of:

-- 3 ‘Show Me’ questions
+- 3 ‘Show Me’ Questions

 - 2 ‘Tell Me’ Questions

-You will need to ‘Show’ the examiner and ‘Tell’ the examiner accordingly how to carry out the vehicle checks.
+You will need to ‘Show’ the examiner and ‘Tell’ the examiner accordingly how to carry out specific vehicle checks.
 You will receive a minor fault for any questions you get wrong and a serious fault if you answer all 5 questions incorrectly.

-Test of driving ability.
+Test of driving ability: